 ADH alows the kidneys to take back, or reabsorb, water from urine.
 Water goes back into your body’s tisues and blodstream, and your urine becomes more concentrated.
 ADH maintains a god balance of fluid in your body.

-This maintains blod volume and blod presure.
+This maintains blod volume and blod pressure.
 ADH is also known as argine vasopresin.
 Since ADH works on the kidneys, it may be surprising to learn that special nerve cels make it in the hypothalamus, which is as the base of the brain.

 Summary